 Final Round: The Interview

-Many mock interviews were attended by her to undergo difficult situations at the time of an interview and improve her performance.
+Many mock interviews were attended by her to experience & efficiently handle difficult situations at the time of the interview so as to improve her performance.

 A Versatile Personality

 As the daughter of a Civil Servant, she has resided in ten different cities across seven states.
-Apart from her mother tongue Kannada, she is fluent in Hindi, English, Tamil, Telugu, Marathi, and Gujarati.
+Her native language is Kannada, but she also speaks Hindi, English, Tamil, Telugu, Marathi, and Gujarati fluently.

 Aparna’s UPSC CSE Preparation Strategy

-- Aparna Ramesh IAS feels that focusing on Prelims is the trickiest section of all the different phases of UPSC CSE.
+- She feels that focusing on the Prelims is the trickiest section of all the different phases of UPSC CSE.
 Aspirants can easily prepare and clear the Prelims section using a variety of question patterns.
 Analyzing question papers from previous years, the type of questions, and in which way the question traps an aspirant is the most important part.

-- She prepared last year’s question papers from 2010 onwards and analyzed every section of it.
+- She prepared previous year question papers from 2010 onwards and analyzed every section of it.